getporter/porter/docs/content/cli/credentials_list.md

   porter credentials list
-  porter credentials list --namespace prod porter credentials list --namespace "*"
+  porter credentials list --namespace prod porter credentials list --namespace "*" porter credentials list --name myapp porter credentials list --label env=dev
 ```

 ### Options

 ```
   -h, --help               help for list
+  -l, --label strings      Filter the credential sets by a label formatted as: KEY=VALUE.
+May be specified multiple times.
+      --name string        Filter the credential sets where the name contains the specified substring.
   -n, --namespace string   Namespace in which the credential set is defined.
 Defaults to the global namespace.
 Use * to list across all namespaces.
   -o, --output string      Specify an output format.
 Allowed values: table, json, yaml (default "table")
 ```